Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 What You Should Do

-- Use your inhaled corticosteroid every day as prescribed to maintain airway control.
+- Use an inhaled corticosteroid daily to maintain airway control.

-- Use air filters at home to reduce allergens in the environment.
+- Install air filters at home to reduce exposure to allergens.

-- Monitor your peak flow readings twice a week to check how well your lungs are working.
+- Monitor your peak flow twice a week to track breathing control.

-- Schedule monthly follow-ups with your healthcare provider for medication adjustments.
+- Schedule monthly check-ups with your doctor for medication adjustments.

-- Practice breathing exercises regularly to improve lung function.
+- Practice breathing exercises to strengthen lung function.

 What You Should NOT Do

-- Do not skip doses of your daily controller medication even if you feel well.
+- Don't skip your daily controller medication even if you feel fine.

 Symptoms: Normal vs Warning Signs